 The 'precision' of a leading line depends on the elevation difference and is better when both lights appear very close (see 6.6).

-There is a minimum value γmin for the difference, so that the lights do not overlap but can be clearly seen as two separated lights.
+There is a minimum value γmin for the difference, the limit where? the lights do not yet overlap but can still be clearly seen as two separated lights.